8 Types of Hawks in Kentucky

 During winter, they’re considered resident breeders; during summer, they primarily act as breeding visitors from more northern locations such as Canada or Siberia.

-When it comes to hunting strategy, these types of hawks in Kentucky prefer to fly low over open fields, searching for voles, mice, or other small mammals by relying on their superior eyesight; their vision has 6 times greater resolution than humans allowing them accurately spot prey from distances up to 2 miles away!
+When it comes to hunting strategy, these types of hawks in Kentucky prefer to fly low over open fields, searching for voles, mice, or other small mammals by relying on their superior eyesight; their vision has six times greater resolution than humans’, allowing them to spot prey accurately from distances up to two miles away!

-There are a few ideal spots for those interested in observing this species closely, such as Bernheim Arboretum & Lake Nevin Wildlife Management Area, where chances to see them in action increase considerably.
+There are a few ideal spots for those interested in observing this species closely, such as Bernheim Arboretum and Lake Nevin Wildlife Management Area, where chances to see it in action increase considerably.

 5. Northern Goshawk